surajp/cli-files-plugin/README.md

 ## `sf file import`

 Import files into Salesforce as ContentVersion records.
 The input csv file should contain the following columns: `Title`, `PathOnClient`, `VersionData`.
 The `VersionData` column should contain the path to the file to be imported.
-Any additional columns should exactly match the field api name of a standard or custom field on the ContentVersion object.
+Any additional columns should exactly match the field api name of a standard or custom field on the ContentVersion object.For looking up parent records based on an [idLookup](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/access_for_fields.htm) field, the column name should be `<LookupField>.ParentFieldName` (eg: Contact\_\_r.Email).
+For a polymorphic lookup field like `FirstPublishLocationId`, the column name should be `FirstPublishLocation:<ParentObject>.<ParentField>` (eg: FirstPublishLocation:Contact.Email).

 ```
 USAGE